 - 1) Perform hand hygiene with hand sanitizer. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 2) Open MAR. - 3) Identify correct resident's MAR. - 4) Identify medications to be given to the resident. - 5) Obtain correct medications from the medication cart. - 6) For each medication, identify the correct drug label for the correct resident's MAR. - 7) Identify the right drugs as obtaining the medications from the medication cart.
-(Show medications to the RN Test Observer.) - 8) For each medication, identify the right dose and compare the labels to the right resident's MAR. - 9) Medications selected are for the correct time. - 10) Medications selected are for the correct routes. - 11) Open container. - 12) Do not contaminate lid during removal, replacement or while off container. - 13) Pour capsule in medication cup without touching the medication. - 14) Lock medication cart. - 15) Close or cover MAR. - 16) Greet resident. - 17) Introduce self by name as a medication assistant. - 18) Explain the procedure to the resident. - 19) Ask resident to state their name.

-- 20) Ask resident to state their date of birth. - 21) Identify the right resident using an appropriate method of identification (i.e.; picture, wrist band or facility appropriate method of identification). - 22) Give resident a glass of water. - 23) Assist resident to take medication. - 24) Watch resident until the medication is swallowed. - 25) Inspect resident's correct forearm skin area where medication is to be applied. - 26) Put on one glove. - 27) Open container. - 28) Do not contaminate lid during removal, replacement or while off container. - 29) Squeeze ointment onto finger of gloved hand.

-30) Apply ointment on gloved finger to resident's correct forearm.
-NEW KEY STEP

-- 31) Spread ointment to cover entire area that is to be treated. - 32) Remove and discard glove. - 33) Perform hand hygiene with hand sanitizer. - a.
+Rub hands together until hands are completely dry. - 2) Open MAR. - 3) Identify correct resident's MAR. - 4) Identify medications to be given to the resident. - 5) Obtain correct medications from the medication cart.
+REMOVED - 6) For each medication, identify the correct drug label for the correct resident's MAR. - 7) Identify the right drugs as obtaining the medications from the medication cart.
+(Show medication to the RN Test Observer.)
+NO LONGER A KEY STEP - 8) For each medication, identify the right dose and compare the labels to the right resident's MAR. - 9) Medications selected are for the correct time. - 10) Medications selected are for the correct routes. - 11) Open container. - 12) Do not contaminate lid during removal, replacement or while off container.
+(Hint: To avoid contamination, place the lid on a clean barrier.) - 13) Pour capsule in medication cup without touching the medication. - 14) Lock medication cart. - 15) Close or cover MAR. - 16) Greet resident. - 17) Introduce self by name as a medication assistant. - 18) Explain the procedure to the resident. - 19) Identify the right resident using an appropriate method of identification (i.e.; picture, wrist band or facility appropriate method of identification). - 20) Ask resident to state their name. - 21) Ask resident to state their date of birth. - 22) Give resident a glass of water. - 23) Watch the resident until the medication is swallowed.
+REWORDED TO: Provide medications to resident. - 24) Assist resident to take medication. - 25) Inspect resident's correct forearm skin area where medication is to be applied. - 26) Put on one glove. - 27) Open container. - 28) Do not contaminate lid during removal, replacement or while off container.
+(Hint: To avoid contamination, place the lid on a clean barrier.) - 29) Squeeze ointment onto finger of gloved hand. - 30) Apply ointment on gloved finger to resident's correct forearm. - 31) Spread ointment to cover entire area that is to be treated. - 32) Remove and discard glove. - 33) Perform hand hygiene with hand sanitizer. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 34) Return medication to the medication cart. - 35) Lock medication cart. - 36) Document administration on the medication administration record (MAR) on the correct day. - 37) Initial and sign MAR. - 38) Close or cover MAR. - 39) Maintain respectful, courteous interpersonal communications during administrations. - 40) Place call light within easy reach of the resident. - 41) Perform hand hygiene with hand sanitizer. - a.
+Rub hands together until hands are completely dry. - 34) Return medication to the medication cart.

+- 35) Lock medication cart. - 36) Document administration on the medication administration record (MAR) on the correct day. - 37) Initial and sign MAR. - 38) Close or cover MAR. - 39) Maintain respectful, courteous interpersonal communications during administrations. - 40) Place call light within easy reach of the resident. - 41) Perform hand hygiene with hand sanitizer. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
 Rub hands together until hands are completely dry.